NYH32O99E1Lg/SmartCubeV1/Readme.md

 ---

-## Assembly Instructions

-1. **Power Supply Setup**:
-   - Connect the 14250 battery to the TP4056 module for safe charging and protection.
-   - Wire the output of the TP4056 to the **3.3V pin** on the D1 Mini to power the device.
-   - Connect the **5V output pin** from the D1 Mini to the **input port** on the TP4056 module to enable charging functionality.

-2. **OLED Display**: Solder connections for SDA (D2, GPIO4) and SCL (D1, GPIO5) to the respective pins on the D1 Mini.
-3. **Buttons**: Attach each button to the specified GPIO pins with pull-down resistors to ensure reliable input.
-4. **Buzzer**: Connect the piezo buzzer to GPIO0.
-Ensure proper polarity.
-Negative to the GPI00, Positive to 3.3v
-5. **Enclosure**: Assemble all components in a secure housing.
-May require some hot glue to keep components in

----

 ## Demo Code Explanation

 The provided demo code demonstrates the main features of the SmartCube, focusing on system initialization, button handling, OLED display output, and WiFi management.
 Below is a breakdown of its components: